-While you’re driving, making a mistake or letting your attention wander can be costly.
+While you’re driving, making a mistake or letting your attention wander can be costly and this may result in getting Cheap SR-22 insurance in Arizona.

 If your driver’s license has been suspended or revoked after an at-fault accident, DUI conviction, or another serious traffic violation, you might not know where to begin to have it reinstated.